-When discussing benefits that employees crave most, the ability to work more flexible schedules regularly appears at the top of many wishlists.
-What’s even better about giving employees more flexible work hours is that if done correctly, a flexible schedule can be just as beneficial and positive for employers.
+When discussing benefits that employees crave most, the ability to work a more flexible schedule regularly appears at the top of many wishlists.
+What’s even better, this improvement can be just as beneficial and positive for employers.

 The first thing that comes to mind when talking about a flexible schedule is obviously telecommuting and being able to work from home every now and again.
 According to a study by FlexJobs conducted last year, 3.9 million employees work from home at least half of the time.
 That’s 2.9 percent of the entire U.S. workforce.

 However, there are many industries in which telecommuting is simply not an option.
-Many of these industries also happen to be industries which tend to need powerful employee scheduling software like Humanity – healthcare, retail, restaurants, hospitality, just to name a few.
+Many of these industries also happen to be industries that tend to need powerful employee scheduling software like Humanity—healthcare, retail, restaurants, to name a few.